detect2173/GOMWebProjectPt1/README.md

   $env:GETRESPONSE_LIST_ID = "your_list_id"
   $env:CALENDLY_URL = "https://calendly.com/your-link"
   $env:DJANGO_DEBUG = "True"  # or "False"
+  # Optional, only if you are not placing the file at static/img/logo.png
-  $env:LOGO_URL = "https://yourcdn.com/logo.png"  # or a GitHub raw URL
+  $env:LOGO_URL = "/static/img/logo.png"

 - Namecheap cPanel (Setup Python App):
   1) Open your application